Pick & Pass: Eat Pizza But Still Cut Fat

 Still, almost any food eaten in excess will inhibit weight loss.
 For dairy products, the recommended daily amount is two to three servings.

-In the video below, sports nutritionist Cheryl Zonkowski explains why pizza is actually a fairly balanced food and advises how much to eat.
+In the video above, sports nutritionist Cheryl Zonkowski explains why pizza is actually a fairly balanced food and advises how much to eat.

 Make Good Choices When Ordering Out